After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Overnight stay at a riad in the Medina.
+Overnight stay in a riad in the Medina.

 Day 3: Marrakech – Essaouira

 Depart from Marrakech for the charming seaside town of Essaouira.
-The relaxing drive takes you past argan oil cooperatives, giving a glimpse into local craftsmanship.
+The relaxing drive takes you past argan oil cooperatives, offering a glimpse into local craftsmanship.

 Overnight stay in Essaouira.

-Day 4: Essaouira – Jadida – Casablanca – Rabat
+Day 4: Essaouira – El Jadida – Casablanca – Rabat

-After breakfast, depart from Essaouira and continue your journey along the Atlantic Coast.
-Pass through El Jadida, a historic small port city once controlled by the Portuguese and now a UNESCO World Heritage site.
+After breakfast, depart from Essaouira and continue your journey along the Atlantic coast.
+Pass through El Jadida, a historic Portuguese port city and UNESCO World Heritage Site.

 Stop in Casablanca to visit Mohammed V Square and the impressive Hassan II Mosque.